Coming up on 100: Share your story

 - SIPA Auction — Each year advisers attending the convention enjoy an auction to raise money for the endowment.
 Even if you can't attend the auction you can donate gifts and items to be sold.

-All lifetime members, adviser recognition and in honor and in memory of honorees are printed in the SIPA program, put on a plaque that hangs in the SIPA office and can be found online.
+All lifetime members, adviser recognition and in honor and in memory of honorees are printed in the SIPA program, put on a plaque that hangs in the SIPA office and can be found in our endowment pages.

 SIPA Endowment Committee: